conceptcartography/conceptcartography/docs/concepts/commonplace-practitioners.md

 ---
 concept: commonplace practitioners
 references:
-- 'Fehr, Carla, and Janet Minji Jones.
-"Culture, Exploitation, and Epistemic Approaches to Diversity." _Synthese_ 200, no. 6 (2022). https: doi.org/10.1007/s11229-022-03787-8.
+- 'Fehr, Carla, and Jones, Janet Minji.
+"Culture, Exploitation, and Epistemic Approaches to Diversity." _Synthese_ 200, no. 465 (2022). https: doi.org/10.1007/s11229-022-03787-8.'
 definitions:
-- '"epistemic community members who are overrepresented in the community" (Fehr and Minji 2022, 465).'
+- '"epistemic community members who are overrepresented in the community" (Fehr and Minji 2022, 4).'
 examples:
 - description: '"tends to include many white people, people with higher SES, straight cis men, and folks with a prestigious educational pedigree."
-(Fehr and Minji 2022, 465).'
+(Fehr and Minji
+    2022, 4).'
 relations:
 - type: distinct from
   target: diverse practitioner